COMET

 We could check if this is the case in our model by including a new interaction term that is simply age interacted with itself, which is the equivalent of including age and age squared.
 We learned how to do this in Module 12.
 Let’s include this in the regression above.

-<- fake_data %>% mutate(age2 = age^2) fake_data
+fake_data <- fake_data %>% mutate(age2 = age^2)

-= lm(log_earnings_trimmed ~ age + age2, fake_data) model
+model = lm(log_earnings_trimmed ~ age + age2, fake_data)

 summary(model, vcov="HC1")